Jio Phone Gift Card Launched Ahead of Festive Season, Priced at Rs. 1,095

-Telecom giant Reliance Jio has unveiled the Jio Phone Gift Card for buyers interested in buying or gifting the first-generation smart feature phone as part of the Jio Phone Monsoon Hungama exchange offer- the gift card is priced at Rs.
-1,095.
+Reliance Jio has now unveiled the Jio Phone gift card for those interested in getting their hands on the first-generation smart feature phone as part of the Jio Phone Monsoon Hungama exchange offer.
 To recall, under the Jio Phone Monsoon Hungama offer, users can exchange their existing feature phones for a new Jio Phone at a price of Rs.
-501. The additional Rs.
+501. With the Jio Phone gift card priced at Rs.
+1,095, the additional Rs.
 594 amount will be used for a six-month recharge of the Rs.
 99 Jio recharge pack exclusive to the Jio Phone.
 The Jio Phone is available in India at a refundable security deposit of Rs.
-1,499.
+1,499, outside of the offer.

-As per official communication shared with Gadgets 360, the new Jio Phone gift card is now available on Amazon.in and Reliance Digital offline stores.
+Jio Phone gift card is now available via Amazon.in and Reliance Digital offline stores.
 The Amazon listing states that the Jio Phone gift card cannot be returned or refunded once bought.
 The Rs.
-1,095 Jio Phone Gift Card is being targeted as a prospective Diwali gift for family, friends, or even company employees.
+1,095 Jio Phone Gift Card is being targeted as a prospective Diwali gift for family, friends, or even as a corporate gift.

 Part of the Jio Phone Monsoon Hungama exchange offer, the phone swap can be conducted at any Jio authorised retail outlet on producing a 2G/ 3G/ 4G phone less than 3 years old.